seifip/udacity-data-science-nanodegree/README.md

 # Data Science Nanodegree Portfolio

-This repository contains my work for Udacity's Data Analyst Nanodegree program, May 2020 cohort.
+This repository contains my work for the Udacity Data Science Nanodegree program, May 2020 cohort.

 ## Projects: